Wintergreen Studios

-Wintergreen Studios promotes community and corporate mindful living, by offering sustainable facilities for events and delivering educational programs that invite participants to discover themselves and explore their nature connection.
-The largest program is the Annual Land Art BioBlitz, which draws hundreds of visitors to Wintergreen over the course of 5 days each spring.

-Wintergreen Studios is a charity and not-for-profit organization, that receives funding from individual donors and grants.
+Wintergreen Studios is a charity and non-profit organization, that receives funding from individual donors and grants.
 Additional funding comes from program fees, facility rental fees, and the sale of books from Wintergreen Studios Press.
-Wintergreen supports local sustainability and environmental education initiatives both financially and through in-kind assistance.
 Their partners include Queen's University, Pathways to Education, Sustainable Eastern Ontario, and the Wintergreen Renewable Energy Co-operative.
-Wintergreen also relies on a voluntary team to maintain the facility and assist with program delivery.
+Wintergreen relies on a voluntary team to maintain the facility and assist with program delivery.

 History

 In 1990, Rena Upitis, Professor of Education and former Dean of Education at Queen's University, purchased a 204-acre property in South Frontenac, Ontario.
 The land was previously farmed by Irish settler Patrick Nolan.

 In the summer of 2006, Upitis learned to build with natural and re-purposed materials at the Earthwood Building School in West Chazy, New York.
 Upon her return, she built the first cordwood guest cabin on the property, called the Hobbit House.

 In 2007, Wintergreen's property became part of the Frontenac Arch Biosphere Reserve (a UNESCO designation), due in part to its ecological significance as a land bridge between the Canadian Shield and the Adirondack Mountains.